Guide your students away from plagiarism

 One way to prevent plagiarism is to discuss the topic with students.
 In this way, you contribute to their knowledge of how to reference correctly.
 It is always better to help students avoid plagiarism than to punish those who plagiarize.
 Many students need to gain an understanding of what plagiarism actually means in practice.

-Inspera Originality replaces Ouriginal
+Inspera Originality has replaced Ouriginal

-On October 31, 2025, Ouriginal will be shut down and replaced by the new plagiarism checking tool: Inspera Originality.
-The change is due to the fact that the provider behind Ouriginal has been acquired and has chosen to discontinue the service.
+On October 31, 2025, Ouriginal was shut down and replaced by the new plagiarism checking tool: Inspera Originality.
+The change was due to the fact that the provider behind Ouriginal was acquired and chose to discontinue the service.
+Just like Ouriginal, Inspera Originality is used to analyze student submissions and generate reports to support your own assessment.

-Read more about the transition here: News about the transition from Ouriginal to Originality
+News about the transition from Ouriginal to Originality

 Discuss with your students